kyoung/trek/PMO.md

     - [x] Have LR sensors detect ships and allow configuration

 ## Hotfix
+- [ ] Celestial objects in detailed scans have increadibly useless classifications and descriptions
 - [ ] Transporting cargo destination menu is *really* slow between refreshes, for no apparent reason
     - It also seems that the DOM is there, just not displaying... turning any property on and off in the dev tools causes the menu to display?!
 - [ ] Spy shows up as a (green) Intruder on the crew display